aces/Loris/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/Ubuntu/README.md

 ```

 When this is complete, expand the compressed file and move its contents to the
-directory from which LORIS will be served.
+_loris root directory_ from which LORIS will be served:

 ```bash
 tar -zxf loris-src.tar.gz